-(1) Formal Feedback: This is the required feedback session that you will do with clerkship leadership during the midpoint of the clerkship.
+Inpatient clinical setting: Provides clinical care for patients admitted to the hospital or undergoing a procedure in an operating room a) Formal Feedback: This is the required feedback session that you will do with clerkship leadership during the midpoint of the clerkship.
 This is a good place to discuss overall goal achievement and progress on meeting the clerkship requirements.
 Students will be contacted a few weeks before the middle of the rotation to set up a time to meet the clerkship leadership and discuss their progress to date.
 You will be asked to complete an attestation that this event occurred after the meeting and also indicate on a survey that this occurred.